-The claims above are being taught in the living oral tradition of insight meditation, backed by ancient texts, and has been partly verified by the author as a trainee (Barendregt 1988 and 1996).
-Buddha mentioned about such theories the following: "Do not believe in anything simply because you have heard it.
-Do not believe in anything simply because it is spoken and rumored by many.
-Do not believe in anything because it is found written in your religious books.
 Do not believe in anything merely on the authority of your teachers and elders.
 Do not believe in traditions because they have been handed down for many generations.
 But after observation and analysis, when you find anything that agrees with reason and is conducive to the good and benefit of one and all, then accept it and live up to it."

-This witnesses a scientific attitude.
+This witnesses a scientific attitude!
 Nevertheless it seems worthwhile to verify the claims made by the tradition of insight meditation, not only by personal experience of meditators, but also by a scientific evaluation.
-It may bring the method of deconditioning known to a wider audience, and thus bring more peace to the world.
-A second reason is that it may help science to progress, as the mentioned mechanisms of conditioning and deconditioning are plausible and highly relevant.
+It may bring the method of deconditioning known to a wider audience, and thus bring more peace in the world.
+A second reason is that it may help science to progress, as the mentioned mechanisms of conditioning and deconditioning are plausible and relevant.
 In the author's opinion the following questions are important.

 1. Is the experience of the three characteristics measurable?
-2. Is the symptomatic cover-up with side-effects of the three characteristics measurable?
+2. Is the symptomatic cover-up of the three characteristics measurable?
 3. Is purification by means of mindfulness measurable?

 By 'measurable' I mean physiologically and/or behaviorally observable.
 During data-collection for this research it will be relevant to receive feedback from the meditators about the mental state in which they reside.

 To start with question 3, the Abhidhamma claims that mindfulness is correlated with equanimity, flexibility, good memory, and attention.
 For more common psychological factors there are validated tests.
 One could investigate these in meditators before and after a retreat and analyze whether they are increased in similar ways.
 Also one can compare meditators with non-meditators.
-Research has reported that years of practicing insight meditation correlates with cortex thickness (Hölzel et al. 2008).
-Moreover, attention is increased by a different neuronal strategy (Slagter et al. 2007).
-Thus one may conjecture that mindfulness changes neural pathways, moving them from the limbic system to the cortex.
+Research has reported that years of practicing insight meditation correlates with cortex thickness7.
+Thus one may conjecture that mindfulness changes neural pathways, from the limbic system to the cortex.
 In question 1 it is asked whether the disidentification is measurable.
-A possible hypothesis is that the phenomenon has to do with desynchronized firing of distant neurons.
-The reason for this is that disidentification is related to unbinding and that there is the hypothesis (Singer 1999), that binding is related with long-distance synchronization.
+My hypothesis is that the phenomenon has to do with desynchronized firing of distant neurons.
+The reason for this is that disidentification is related to un-binding and that there is the almost established hypothesis that binding is related with long-distance synchronization8.
 Question 2 may be addressed by researching the influence of neuromodulators on disidentification.

-The number of scientific papers on mindfulness training and meditation is growing considerably: presently there are several hundreds.
+The number of scientific papers on mindfulness training and meditation is growing considerably: presently there are more than two hundred.
 It is beyond the scope of this paper to review the present literature.
-But it seems fair to say that typical aspects of insight meditation, like the experience of the three characteristics, have been neglected in past research.
+But it seems fair to say that typical aspects of insight meditation, like the experience of the three characteristics have been neglected in past research.
 This is understandable, as not all meditators reach this state within a limited period of time.
 The fundamental fear hampers progress in that right direction: people try to avoid the three characteristics.
-But in vipassanā intensive retreats of ten days and longer experiencing them does occur relatively often.
+But in vipassana intensive retreats of ten days and longer experiencing them does occur relatively often.
 There should be a collaboration between the researchers and the teacher for the selection of the subjects having reached certain stages.
 The methodology of this proposal is the following: in this early stage of research one does not yet study the effectiveness of insight meditation as a cure, but one investigates the mechanism of a universal human problem.
 This consists of existential suffering as caused by conditioning.
 If the neurophysiology of the problem is better understood, this will probably contribute to understanding the solution as presented by insight meditation.